 FERPA, Copyright & Licensing

-Instructors and students using Moodle should ensure that anything uploaded to Moodle does not violate FERPA or Copyright laws.
+Instructors and students using Moodle are responsible for ensuring that all materials uploaded comply with copyright law and FERPA requirements.
 If you have questions about copyright, please see our Copyright and Filesharing page and Copyright FAQ’s.

 Keeping full document copies in a course after the semester is over may violate copyright law.
 Licensing restrictions for some journals require that all copies be removed from online courses at the end of the semester; therefore we strongly recommend that all full text copies be removed from courses at the end of every semester.